Canoe Birch White Birch Paper Birch

 of the yellow birch; Vermont,--common; Massachusetts,--common in the

-western and central sections, rare towards the coast; Rhode Island,--not
+central sections, rare towards the coast; Rhode Island,--not

 reported; Connecticut,--occasional in the southern sections, frequent